hiddify/Hiddify-Reality-Scanner/README.md

 # Hiddify Reality Scanner

-This is a TLS scanner that finds the best Reality SNI for you
+This is a TLS scanner that finds the best Reality SNI for you based on a list of SNIs.

 ## ⚙️ Prerequisites